internetarchive/deferred/README.md

 ### Transactions & atomic pipelines

-The prior examples show how to use Deferred with Predis' pipelines (non-transactional code executed in a single round-trip to the server).
-A Deferred pipeline is created by instantiating `\Deferred\PromisesPipeline`.

 Deferred offers two other types of Promises:

 __PromisesTransaction__ are for Redis MULTI/EXEC transactions.
 Each scheduled command requires a round-trip to the server prior to execution.

 __AtomicPromisesPipeline__ are for pipelined MULTI/EXEC transactions.
 All commands are scheduled locally before executing on the server.
 Unlike a plain pipeline, an atomic pipeline is transactional.

-Deciding which Promises object to use depends on the operations being scheduled.
+Deciding which Promises object to use depends on the operations being scheduled and atomicity requirements.
 See the Redis and Predis documentation for more information.

 ### Binding to a result